decentralized-identity/trust-establishment/spec/trusted-issuer-establishment/spec.md

 __2. Is one to be trusted for what they claim to be trusted for?__

-To address these needs, this specification codifies a [[ref:Trust List]] data format that can be used to articulate trust assertions and relationships.
+To address these needs, this specification codifies a [[ref:Trusted Issuer Establishment]] data format that can be used by [[ref:Issuers] to articulate trust relations, and assertions for those relations.

-This specification does not define transport protocols, specific endpoints, or other means for conveying the formatted objects it codifies, but encourages other specifications and projects that do define such mechanisms to utilize these data formats within their flows.
+This specification does not define transport, protocols, specific endpoints, or other means for conveying the formatted objects it codifies, but encourages other specifications and projects that do define such mechanisms to utilize these data formats within their flows.

 ## Status of This Document

-The Trust List is a _STRAWMAN_ specification under development within the Decentralized Identity Foundation (DIF).
+Trusted Issuer Establishment is a _STRAWMAN_ specification under development within the Decentralized Identity Foundation (DIF).
 It incorporates requirements and learnings from related work of many active industry players into a shared specification that meets the collective needs of the community.

 This specification is regularly updated to reflect relevant changes, and we encourage active engagement on [GitHub](https://github.com/decentralized-identity/trust-establishment/issues) and other mediums (e.g., [DIF Slack](https://difdn.slack.com/archives/C4X50SNUX)).